 Assistant Director of Graduate Student Career Programs and Services

 Kay Kimball Gruder has been a career counselor for over 25 years, joining UConn’s Center for Career Development in 2014 to create and deliver career development programming to graduate students, postdocs, and alumni of graduate programs.
 Kay’s role as Assistant Director – Graduate Student Career Programs & Services includes building connections and relationships with faculty, student organizations, and departments to support graduate student and postdoctoral fellow success through the delivery of programs, services, and resources.
 Kay is a member of The Graduate School’s student affairs team.
 Kay additionally provides one-on-one career coaching to graduate students, postdoctoral fellows and graduate school alumni.
 Kay is an active member of the Graduate Career Consortium, where she leads the organization’s Benchmarking Committee, gathering and distributing data about current trends and resources relevant to graduate students and postdocs.
 Kay is also a selected member of NACE’S (National Association of Colleges and Employers) Principles for Professional Practice Committee.
 Kay earned her B.A. in Music and Social Sciences from Bennington College and received a M.Ed. in Educational Administration from Lesley College.

-Kelsey Keefe has worked at the University of Connecticut since April 2013 and joined the Center for Career Development staff in April 2017 as a Career Consultant with Programming.
-Kelsey assists with the planning, implementation, and evaluation of the CCD’s programming initiatives, particularly with respect to virtual programming.
-Additionally, she provides one-on-one career counseling by appointment and during walk-in hours.
+Kelsey Keefe has worked at the University of Connecticut since April 2013 and joined the Center for Career Development staff in April 2017 as a Career Consultant.
+As part of the programming team, Kelsey develops, implements, administers, and evaluates the CCD’s programming initiatives, particularly with respect to virtual programming.
+Additionally, she provides one-on-one career coaching by appointment.

 Kelsey earned her Master of Arts in Adult Learning from UConn and her Bachelor of Science in Liberal Arts and Sciences, Psychology with a minor in Architectural Studies from the University of Illinois at Urbana-Champaign.
 Originally from the Chicagoland area, Kelsey enjoys spending time with family as well as DIY projects, board games, and hiking.